-We suggest that the reason that such a system could not exist is that, as noted in section 6.1 above, complex geometries imply simpler ones.
-More specifically, a language with the geometries in 40 would also have a geometry consisting of a bare Individuation node in its inventory, and the latter would be uninterpretable in a system with gender, but not number.
+We suggest that the reason such a system could not exist is that complex geometries imply simpler ones (see §6.1).
+More specifically, a language with the geometries in 41 would also have a geometry consisting of a bare Individuation node in its inventory, and the latter would be uninterpretable in a system with gender, but not number.

-6.3.2 Interactions of gender and number.
-The dependence of gender on number is also expressed in Greenberg's Universals 37 and 45, reproduced below:
+INTERACTIONS OF GENDER AND NUMBER.
+The dependence of gender on number is also expressed in Greenberg's universals 37 and 45, reproduced below.